• Skip to primary navigation

 • Use other dried fruit such as fresh cranberries, lemons, limes, and grapefruit

-• Try other spices such as star anise, or whole cloves.
+• Try other spices such as whole nutmeg, allspice, star anise, or whole cloves.

 • Add some texture with pine cones or bay leaves

 Wouldn't this make a beautiful party favor or a small gift for guests?
 It's very similar to this simmering potpourri project.
-In fact, you could use these elements in a simmering pot of water too.
+In fact, you could use these elements in a simmering saucepan of water on the stove or in a slow cooker.

 Still, I think I like the way it looks just as much as the way it smells, and will keep it displayed on our coffee table.